Solar Ambassador Portal

 When you identify a nonprofit that could be a good fit for a RE-volv solar project, you're going to reach out to the organization to schedule a discovery meeting with the right person.
-In this meeting, ask the nonprofit's work and why they are interested in going solar.
+In this meeting, ask about the nonprofit's work and why they are interested in going solar.
 Explain to them the benefits of going solar with RE-volv and how you can help them achieve their goals.

 Unfortunately, it isn't always easy to get the attention of a nonprofit.
 Most nonprofits are hyper-focused on their mission and the need at-hand, which means that longer-term projects and opportunities like going solar tend to be overlooked.
 If you are already involved with the nonprofit or know someone there who can help you find the right audience for the discovery meeting - that's fantastic!
 If not, don't fret!
 Here are some tips to schedule your discovery meeting: